 It’s also clear many of the answers to our current environmental challenges are just common sense and are staring us in the face.
 On The Environment Show we’ll be unearthing them and presenting them in ways which are easy for people to understand, so they become mainstream ideas rather than fringe ones.

-Other environmental projects
+Other green projects

 The photo of me above was taken by my son Archie.
 His first go ever using a camera.
 Not bad for a 3-year-old hey?
 (Mind you, I did have to kneel down to get in the shot.)
 We were on a walk in the Royal National Park, just south of Sydney.
 Royal was the second place in the world to be designated as a national park, and the first in Australia.